 Stakeholders are groups and individuals that have an interest in the actions and outcomes of an organization and upon whom the organization relies to achieve its own objectives.
 Note in this definition that there is a two-way interdependent relationship.
 It is not enough for a particular group or individual to claim a “stake” in the firm, such as suppliers, financiers, customers, shareholders, and communities.
 Genuine stakeholders are those that either contribute to or have the ability to undermine the productive activities of an organization.
 Because of its breadth, stakeholder theory holds multiple interpretations, but at its heart the theory suggests that firms that take excellent care of a broad group of these stakeholders (as opposed to focusing on one group, such as shareholders or customers) will gain benefits that are not available to other organizations.
 For example, employees are expected to work harder, customers to buy more, suppliers to provide the best resources and terms, financiers to offer the best interest rates, and so forth.
 These sorts of benefits lead an organization to create more value, which is then distributed back to the stakeholders that helped to create it.
 In spite of what many scholars and practitioners might think, this theory is not the same as corporate social responsibility (CSR), which tends to focus on social issues such as the environment or sustainability.
 While it may be true that firms that take exceptionally good care of their stakeholders may also be good corporate citizens, the objective behind stakeholder theory is on effective and efficient management in an increasingly turbulent business environment rather than pursuing social welfare for its own sake.

-These are the classic books on the topic of stakeholder theory.
+These are the most important books on the topic of stakeholder theory.
 Freeman 2011 (originally published in 1984) provides a foundational overview upon which most of the scholarship on stakeholder theory rests.
-Freeman, et al. 2007 provides an update to Freeman 2011, the classic text.
+Freeman, et al. 2018 provides an update to Freeman 2011, the classic text.
 Freeman, et al. 2010 provides a thorough review of the entire body of stakeholder literature through 2009.
-Friedman and Miles 2006 provides a less comprehensive but meaningful review of that same body of literature up to about 2005, emphasizing the practical implications of the work.
+Friedman and Miles 2006 gives a less comprehensive but meaningful review of that same body of literature up to about 2005, emphasizing the practical implications of the work.
+Harrison, et al. 2019 contains a collection of original chapters from most of the best known scholars on the subject, who provide overviews, analysis, and fresh ideas regarding the specific stakeholder topics in which they have expertise.
 Phillips 2011 collects original papers from some of the most prolific authors on stakeholder theory on topics that are critical to the advancement of the stakeholder concept.
-Phillips and Freeman 2010 compiles many of the most important previously published papers into one volume.
 Phillips 2003 examines and develops the relationship between stakeholder theory and ethics.
 Finally, Post, et al. 2002 demonstrates the efficacy of a stakeholder management approach to the modern corporation.

 Freeman, R. Edward.
 Strategic Management: A Stakeholder Approach.
 Cambridge, UK: Cambridge University Press, 2011.